 Unfortunately, we also ended up with one hellish core.
-It was bleeding about 6,000$ a month due to performance issues.
-Now that it is the bottleneck for the business to scale efficiently, it was the right time to get it fixed.
-It was already running a few hounders of scrapers, and we anticipated thousands of them in the following year.
+It was running a few hundreds of scrapers, and bleeding about 6,000$ a month due to performance issues.
+We anticipated a few thousands scrapers in the upcoming months, meaning costs would be the Bottleneck for the business to scale efficiently.
+Seems like a good timing to get it fixed.

-Because we wished for a clear set of eyes on this, I called in a meeting.
-It was with my superior, the VP R&D, the team and three of the most experienced engineers the company had.
-I’ve presented a three to six months plan on how to entirely invert the core and turn it into micro services oriented (whatever that meant that day).
-The plan was contained to the core.
-Zero changes to the scraping/business logic itself.
-No migration needed as well, as moving a scraper to the new core would only be copy-pasting it’s JSON file between servers.
-Both ensure no harm would be done to our customers, no negative values would be accumulated.
+Because we wished to have a clear set of eyes on this, I called in a meeting.
+It was with my superior, the VP R&D, the team and three of the most experienced engineers the company had, the architects.
+I’ve presented a three to six months plan on how to entirely invert the core and turn it into micro-services oriented, whatever that meant.
+A plan contained to the core with zero Changes to the scraping/business logic itself, no migrations wither.
+A plan ensuring no harm would be done to our customers, no negative values would be accumulated.
 I did not anticipate what followed.

 “The code is shit.
 You should dump the entire infrastructure and product and start new.
-We can make it in three months.”.
-I was surprised they knew it was shit without actually having a look at the code.
+We can make it in three months!”.
+Surprisingly, they knew it was shit without actually having a look at the code.
 Although they were right, they were wrong.
-As it no longer matters.
-It’s been weeks since we had any issues, and no more of those were open.
-The existing business logic is not expected to Change any time soon.
+As it no longer mattered.
+It’s been weeks since we had any new feature requests or bugs, barely even any open tickets on Jira.
+The existing business logic was not expected to Change any time soon.
 Only maybe extended someday when new requirements arise.
-There would be no future value in refactoring the code.
+There would be no value in refactoring the code.
 Only harm.

 “This needs to stop”, I ranted to my manager afterwards.
 “This is exactly why the company already has three infrastructures which do exactly the same thing.
 That’s exactly what these guys say every 18 months.
 And here we are again actually thinking of working on a fourth one?!”.

 Coincidently, the company ran into financial troubles and I got fired along with 75% of the company.
 A few months later they got back on their feet, and started working on the fourth infrastructure.
 As far as I know, it took 15 months to come to full fruition again.
 It was re-coded (not 100% as-is), it was stable, performing well and meeting customer satisfaction.
-Just like the third one did.
-Only running faster.
-Which is only an internal value.
+Just like the third one did, only running faster.
 I’m not aware of any deprecations to the old ones or migrations out of them.

 Some Wheels not only better stay inert, but better not be hoped on at all.
 In the next chapter, the first of The Wheel’s Feedback series, we’ll see what leads down these wrong rabbit holes.